SamuelEllertson/StatsCourseBot/README.md

         coding_involved  use of ... software        -> bool(true)
         elective                                    -> bool(false)
         terms                                       -> set("fall", "winter", "spring", "summer")
+        times_offered                               -> str("mwf 10:10am to 11:00am") //This is acceptable for our purposes

 # Other
 - Work on a git branch. **DO NOT PUSH BROKEN CODE TO MASTER**